okekejus/API-Logs/README.md

 They are all fed into an Azure Data Lake and read into PowerBI for reporting purposes.

+# Next Steps
-At the moment, filtering through + downloading contacts takes 25 minutes, as there are over 100,000 contacts, and the request is capped at 100 rows per page.
-My immediate next steps are to speed up its runtime by making 3 requests per call using `concurrent`, as well as adding a progress bar to the contact download process.
+At the moment, one request is made per API call for each script.
+My immediate next steps are to speed up the process by including the `concurrent` module.